ElondoPrinceDarlins/PROGRAM-STUDENT-AVERAGE-AND-RANKING/README.md

 - [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 Portfolio Project: Desktop version<a name="about-project"></a>
+# 📖 PROGRAM-STUDENT-AVERAGE-AND-RANKING t: Desktop version<a name="about-project"></a>

-This webpage shows a sneak peek into the project I have developed and deployed, showcasing my skills in HTML and CSS.
-A mobile responsive portfolio landing page.

-**[Desktop Portfolio Project]** is an HTML and CSS project
+this project allows a school to rank and calvulate the avg and possition of studnets **[Desktop PROGRAM-STUDENT-AVERAGE-AND-RANKING ]** is a C program

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-- HTML
-- CSS
+- C language

 ### Key Features <a name="key-features"></a>
-- **A desktop responsive page with a minimum width of 375px**
+- **A desktop app used to calculate avearge and maintain position ranking of studentsx**
-- **Well designed figma template transformed to a real webpage through codes**
+- **well structured code simple and understanding**

 ## 💻 Getting Started <a name="getting-started"></a>